clrko/clrko.github.io/_posts/2020-11-13-react_admin.md

 export default App;
 ```

 This is enough for React-Admin to work.
-Your Browser should display the following page:
+Your browser should display the following page:

 ![Welcome to React Admin](/assets/images/react_admin/welcome_to_react-admin.png)

-2. Now let's display the first resource
+#### 2. Now let's display the first resource

 A [`<Resource>` component](https://marmelab.com/react-admin/Resource.html) maps one API endpoint to a CRUD interface.
 The data provider will make a request to the API `http://path.to.my.api/my_end_point`, in the example below the endpoint will be `/projects`, then display the data using the `ListGuesser` component.